grafana/alloy/docs/design/template.md

 ## Proposal

-[A precise description of the proposed changed.]
+[A description of the proposed change with a level of detail sufficient to evaluate the tradeoffs and alternatives.]

 ## Rationale